afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 ## radiative forcing
 Explain the concept of radiative forcing. <br>
 [18/19][5']
+It refers to the response of climate system to an initial pertubation or change in one or more climate variables.It represents the amplification or dampening of the initial change.<br>
 Power of Radiation [W/m2] not escaping earth due to absorption by green house gasses If radiation already absorbed at that wavelength there is less additional forcing; depends on:<br>
 • Position of vibrational levels <br>